 Biomonitoring: consists of surveys to collect macroinvertebrates and/or periphyton.
-Chemical sampling of streams are designed to provide representative information about those waterbodies for a specific moment.
+Chemical sampling of streams is designed to provide representative information about those waterbodies for a specific moment.
 Macroinvertebrates and periphyton are used as integrative measures of water quality on long-term and short-term scales.

 Macroinvertebrates: Rapid Bioassessment Protocols (RBPs), based on those developed by the USEPA, are used to monitor the health of benthic macroinvertebrate communities in wadeable streams.
 Surveys are conducted in wadeable streams using GAEPD's methods and protocols.
-SOPs are available to the public on the GAEPD's web site at the following web address: www.gaepd.org
+SOPs are available to the public on the GAEPD's web site at the following web address: https://epd.georgia.gov/watershed-protection-branch/watershed-planning-and-monitoring-program/monitoring